 Finally, CumulusCI executes the

 config_qaflow to prepare the org for use in testing.

-the dependency, making it possible to test feature development without committing to package version numbers
+making it possible to test feature development without committing to

 The process, backed by second-generation packaging, maximizes the utility of feature-level testing processes for both first- and second-generation packages, while helping prepare first-generation packages to migrate to 2GP once migration becomes generally available.